weigle22/post-quantum-sign-FALCON-MVC/README.md

-# Falcon Post-Quantum Signature Implementation using C, ASP.NET MVC (AngularJS) and ASP.NET Core Minimal API
+# Falcon Post-Quantum Signature Implementation

 This repository provides an implementation of the **Falcon post-quantum signature scheme** using **ASP.NET MVC (AngularJS)** and **ASP.NET Core Minimal API**.

 Falcon (**FAst Fourier Lattice-based COmpact signatures over NTRU**) is a post-quantum cryptographic signature scheme designed for secure digital signatures.
 More details can be found on the official Falcon website: [https://falcon-sign.info/](https://falcon-sign.info/).

+---

+## Disclaimer

+🚨 **This repository is for demonstration purposes only.** It is not intended for production use or deployment in security-critical applications.
+Use at your own risk.

 ---